danieldreuben/FeatureManagement/readme.md

 # Feature Manager Project

 This project provides a **Feature Management system** built on **Spring Boot** that allows dynamic enabling/disabling of application features based on various filters such as user targeting, groups, roles, or custom conditions.
-The system integrates with **Azure App Configuration** for feature flag storage and supports custom filters for advanced targeting.
+This feature management module can integrate with **Azure App Configuration** and feature YAML model via decoupled repository (AzzureAppConfigFeatureRepository.java).
+Allowing feature flag storage and supports custom filters for advanced targeting.

 ---